AzamRabiee/Persian_G2P/README.md

 # Persian_g2p: A seq-to-seq model for Persian (Farsi) Grapheme To Phoneme mapping

-* forked from [g2pE](https://github.com/Kyubyong/g2p), training uses pytorch; while in the inference, numpy is used.
+* forked from [g2pE](https://github.com/Kyubyong/g2p), training is implemented using pytorch; but numpy is used in the inference.

 Persian_g2p converts Persian (Farsi) graphemes (spelling) to phonemes (pronunciation), which can be used as the pre-processing step for text-to-speech (TTS).
 Persian language, alike English, is in the category of complex